dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/data/how-to-bind-to-xml-data-using-an-xmldataprovider-and-xpath-queries.md

  [!code-xaml[XmlDataSourceVariation#XmlNodePath](~/samples/snippets/csharp/VS_Snippets_Wpf/XmlDataSourceVariation/CS/Page1.xaml#xmlnodepath)]

- In some applications, embedding the XML as a data island within the source of the [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] page can be inconvenient because the exact content of the data must be known at compile time.
+ In some applications, embedding the XML as a data island within the source of the XAML page can be inconvenient because the exact content of the data must be known at compile time.
 Therefore, obtaining the data from an external XML file is also supported, as in the following example:

  [!code-xaml[XMLDataSource2#XmlFileExample](~/samples/snippets/csharp/VS_Snippets_Wpf/XmlDataSource2/CS/Window1.xaml#xmlfileexample)]